abdout/x/README.md

 ## Getting Started

-To get started contributing to Atom, follow these steps:
+To get started contributing to Auth, follow these steps:

 ### Documentation

-To start with ease, you may browse the [Technical Record Document](https://github.com/abdout/atom/blob/main/TRD.md).
+To start with ease, you may browse the [Technical Record Document](https://github.com/abdout/auth/blob/main/TRD.md).

-This code inspierd by this [video](https://www.youtube.com/watch?v=1MTyCvS05V4).
+The code inspierd by this [video](https://www.youtube.com/watch?v=1MTyCvS05V4).

 ### Installation